Monday, 29 April 2024

 https://www.thehomebrewforum.co.uk/threads/coobra-cb5-45l-all-in-one-brewer.84124/

-A slightly different model without the recirc line
+A slightly different model without the recirc line (might have an internal line)

 https://brewtaurus.com/products/b45l-ss-brewing-system-pro